-Necessary and reasonable costs to support an Early Childhood Education (ECE) Program Contact.
+Necessary and reasonable costs to support an Early Childhood Education (ECE) Program Contact or other college staff responsible for supporting EAG students.
 The Program Contact will recruit, advise, and support Early Achievers Grant recipients.
 The college may utilize this funding for the salary, benefits, goods & services, and travel for one or more staff performing Program Contact duties.